 - British Airways First Class: London – Vancouver

-Review: Icelandair Saga Class Boeing 757, Keflavik – Madrid
+Review: Icelandair Saga Class Boeing 757, Reykjavík (Keflavik) – Madrid

 While we were in the lounge, efficient Icelandair posted a 15 minute flight delay that came to us via SMS and email.
-At about T-35, we headed down to the gate A14.
+At about T-35, we left the Icelandair Saga Lounge Keflavik and headed down to the gate A14.
 When we arrived, it seemed that our plane “Hekla Aurora” was still fueling.
 The airport doesn’t allow for great photographs from the gate where we were at.
 As a result, I got the partial photograph blocked by the jet bridge.

 FI 594 – Saga Business Class (O)

 KEF – MAD (Keflavik Airport – Madrid Barajas)